caktus/django-treenav/README.rst

 Installation
 ------------
 #.
-Download the app from GitHub and add it to your Python path:
+Install the app with pip:

     ::